eclipse-archived/codewind-vscode/README.md

 - Open a shell session into an application container.
 - Toggle the project auto build setting and manually initiate project builds.
 - Open your application or the application monitor in a browser.
+- Develop your code locally and build and run it remotely and securely in the cloud.

 ## Getting started with Codewind
 For more information about getting started with Codewind, see [Getting started with Codewind for VS Code](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html).